olibartfast/object-detection-inference/README.md

 ## TO DO
 - Add Windows building support
-- Some benchmarks
-- Object detection models from the Torchvision API (if can be exported to C++ deploy i.e. libtorch/torchscript etc...)
+- Other Object detection models, i.e. those from the Torchvision/Tensorflow API (if they can be exported to C++ deploy i.e. libtorch/torchscript/saved_models etc...)

 ## Feedback
 - Any feedback is greatly appreciated, if you have any suggestions, bug reports or questions don't hesitate to open an [issue](https://github.com/olibartfast/object-detection-inference/issues).